Tax loss harvesting can be a smart tool for investors. But first, you have to learn how it works. Here’s our easy guide to tax loss harvesting.

 - In 2008, the IRS issued Revenue Ruling 2008-5, concluding that the wash sale rule applies if a loss generating investment is replaced in an IRA;

 - The ruling says nothing about 401(k) accounts, but the wash sale rule likely applies to purchase in these accounts, too.

-You can refer to IRS Pub 550, Investment Income and Expenses (Including Capital Gains and Losses) for more details, as well as an excellent article by Mike Piper at Oblivious Investor.
+You can refer to IRS Pub 550, Investment Income and Expenses (Including Capital Gains and Losses) for more details.

 Short vs. Long Term Gains

-Long-term capital gains are assets held longer than one year.
+Long-term capital gains are assets you hold longer than one year.
 They are subject to long-term capital gains rates, which are generally lower than ordinary tax rates.
-Short-term gains are assets held less than one year, and are subject to ordinary income tax rates.
+Short-term gains are assets you hold for less than one year, and are subject to ordinary income tax rates.
 This makes a strong case for holding capital assets for at least one year.

 Long-term losses are first offset against long-term gains.
 Short-term losses are first offset against short-term gains.
 If long-term losses exceed long-term gains, they can then be used to offset short-term gains.